 Severe asthma affects 10% of adults and 8% of teenagers, and incidence of hospitalization has doubled since the 1970s.
 If you're an asthma sufferer, bring your medications and inhalers in case you experience an attack.

-Before you get strapped into the bungy harness, find out what real dangers you face, and if you're covered by your insurance policy.
+Before you get strapped into the bungy harness, find out what real dangers you face and how to stay safe on an adventure in New Zealand.